solydhq/react-router-title/README.md

 ### Dynamic Title

 If you want to have something like the project name in your title you can add placeholders like `:projectName` in your title string which you can replace in the callback function.
-The callback function can return a `Promise` which returns a `string` after it becomes resolved or directly a `string`.
+The callback function can return a `Promise` which must return a `string` after it becomes resolved or directly a `string`.

 ```javascript
 export const callback = async (